 Last year's report included the idea of a program in kinesiology.
 We continue to work on this proposal, but are proceeding slowly to ensure that we can have appropriate staffing available and can document that adequate lab facilities will exist.
-These should be addressed in the coming year, putting the proposal process back on track.
+In the meantime, we have altered our 3-year Bachelor of Arts in Social Science to permit including a number of kinesiology courses.
+That combined with a Kinesiology second concentration will provide students a pathway to our Bachelor of Education program in Secondary Education with a teachable major in Physical Education.